K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  group vcap

 ###### <a name="38"/>3.4.2.3. spec
-The meter information of the package to be installed are provided such as name, dependencies, and installation file information.
+The meter information of the package to be installed is provided such as name, dependencies, and installation file information.

 ◎ spec file explanation
 1	name: job name